keboliu/SONiC/extension-to-phsical-entity-mib.md

 ## 3. New extension to Entity MIB implementation
 This extension aim to implement all the objects in entityPhysical group.

-Also plan to add more physical entities such as thermal sensors, fan, and it's tachometers, PSU, PSU fan, and some sensors contained in PSU.
+Also plan to add more physical entities such as thermal sensors, fan, and it's tachometers; PSU, PSU fan, and some sensors contained in PSU.

-Another thing need to highlight is that in the current implementation, "entPhysicalContainedIn" object is not implemented, so there is no way to reflect the physical location of the components, this time it will be amended, by this all the IMB instances can be organized in a hierarchy manner, see below chart:
+Another thing need to highlight is that in the current implementation, "entPhysicalContainedIn" object is not implemented, so there is no way to reflect the physical location of the components, this time it will be amended, by this all the IMB entries can be organized in a hierarchy manner, see below chart:

 	Chassis -
 	         |--MGMT (Chassis)